sassoftware/sas-viya-sdk-js/sas-browser-auth/README.md

 # Overview

-The `sas-auth-browser` package provides an api that allows for an application or web page to ensure that a user is authenticated before making SAS api calls or using SAS web components.
+The `sas-auth-browser` package provides an API that allows for an application or web page to ensure that a user is authenticated before making SAS API calls or using SAS web components.
 Currently only cookie-based authentication is supported.

 # Prerequisites